Should I accept the first offer of compensation for my medical negligence claim?

 And remember, offers can be withdrawn.
 If you reject an offer that was in fact perfectly reasonable, you might find it is taken off the table completely – leaving you in a very tricky situation.

-For further guidance on the question, ‘Should medical negligence victims take the first offer?’ or for a FREE case assessment of your medical negligence claim give us a call on our Freephone number 0333 888 0412 or email us now.
+For further guidance on the question, ‘Should medical negligence victims take the first offer?’ or for a FREE case assessment of your medical negligence claim give us a call Freephone 0333 888 0412 or email us.

 Should medical negligence victims take the first offer?